leeeomaaax/wallet-service/README.md

 Domain objects where business logic lives.
-In an ideal world, non-tech/Product people should be able to read those files and see the key business rules defined for each domain object.
+In an ideal world, non-tech/Product people should be able to read those files and see the key business rules defined for each domain object. eg. for a given wallet, you can add funds or subtract funds.

 ### src/modules/\*/useCases/\*

-useCases that will instanciate the domaing objects from memory, implement the business logic from the domain objects and persist changes if necessary and or just return some data.
+useCases that will instanciate the domain objects from memory, implement the business logic from the domain objects, persist changes if necessary and/or just return some data as a DTO.
-In an ideal world, non-tech/Product people should be able to read those files and understand see all which use case(s) implements each user story.
+In an ideal world, non-tech/Product people should be able to read those useCase names and understand/see how they implement each user story.
+A user story may need one or more useCases to be satisfied.

+## Possible next steps:

+- use [TypeGraphQL](https://typegraphql.com/) to define the graphQL schemas in the same place as the DTOs (inline with decorators)
+- authentication middleware
+- authorization living inside the useCase to prevent consumer of the useCase from forgetting to authorize.